PrivateRepositoryCenter/CaseStudies/README.md

 # CaseStudies
-Case Studies done as part of group.
+Case Studies done as part of a group.